 - For the Dal: Place the rinsed lentils, vegetable stock, tomatoes, and salt in a stock pot.

 - For the Chaunk: Heat the oil in a small skillet over high heat and add the mustard and cumin seeds.
 Fry until the mustard seeds begin to pop, about 10 seconds.
 Reduce the heat to medium-high and add the chilies, garlic and ginger.
 Fry for another 20 seconds.
 Add the onion and fry until soft and a light caramelized brown, about 5-7 minutes.
-Add the turmeric, chile powder, asaefoetida, coriander, turmeric, chile powder, cinnamon and cloves and stir to combine.
+Add the turmeric, chili powder, asaefoetida, coriander, cinnamon and cloves and stir to combine.

 - Combine the Dal and Chaunk: Scrape the contents of the skillet into the stock pot.
 Stir to combine and bring it to a boil.
 Reduce the heat, cover, and simmer stirring occasionally for about 20 minutes or until the lentils are done are are a thick consistency.